la2050/challenge/_2020/connect/shared-studios-la-portal.md

   Policy Impact: We will crowdsource stories, ideas, and policy recommendations that articulate how LA residents envision the future of the city.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Shared_Studios is not applying with another organization but will work directly with LA-based organizations to co-author and co-create hyperlocal programming with local arts and civic organizations.
+These cultural connections are designed to showcase local organizations and community groups and connect residents to similar groups around the world.
+Past site partners for the LA_Portal have included Grand Park, the Los Angeles Law Library, CSU Dominguez Hills School of Art + Design, Mercado La Paloma, and Community Services Unlimited.
+We have also developed onsite relationships and partnerships nurtured on a block-by-block basis, most often programmed in concert with people we meet onsite.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings